The Incit teams

 Our work is organised around 4 main interrelated programs focusing on

-- The characterization of tumour-specific antigens derived from mutations, defects in antigen presentation machinery, or alternative tumor-specific translation mechanisms that may constitute new relevant targets for anti-tumour immunotherapy.
-Coordinated by F. Lang, C. Rabu, N. Gervois.
+- the characterization of shared tumor-specific antigens derived from dysregulated translation mechanisms or defects in the antigen presentation machinery.
+These types of antigens constitute new relevant targets for anti-tumor immunotherapy.
+Coordinated by F. Lang, C. Rabu, N. Gervois, H. Benlalam.

 - The development and optimization of immunotherapy strategies, particularly adoptive transfer strategies of T lymphocytes specific for tumor epitopes (from melanoma and colorectal cancer) and viral epitopes (HIV), by optimzing lymphocyte functions using genome editing methods.
 Coordinated by N. Labarriere and B. Monel